 How Does Charting Work?

 I teach women how to chart their cycles by making observations as they wipe throughout the day.
 At night, they record on their Cycle Chart what they feel (sensation); what they see on the toilet paper (observation); and whether the mucus can stretch (“finger test”).
 The fertile days, or “cervical fluid days,” are days when the woman’s cervix discharges sperm-friendly mucus that is rich in fructose and glucose and which is alkaline in nature.
-This cervical fluid is biochemically identical to seminal fluid.
+This cervical fluid is biochemically similar to seminal fluid.

 I love seeing in my practice how cycle charting increases communication between spouses — how it nourishes the mental, emotional, and spiritual side of a couple’s sex life.
 Charting is a family planning system in which the woman doesn’t bear sole responsibility.
 I’ve seen how charting creates true intimacy for couples.
 Couples who chart together have a very low divorce rate.